gsoules/MkDocs/digital-archive/docs/archivist/vocabulary-editor.md

 **The button will only appear if the item has zero uses.** To remove a term that is being used by one or more items, first edit each of those items to use a different term.
 When no item is using the term, you can remove it.

+## Merge terms

+Occasionally you'll run into the situation where you have two similar terms that you would like to merge into one, but each term is being used by different items.
+Simply edit one term to match the other (or change both to the term you like), and the Vocabulary Editor will automatically merge the two terms into one and update all the items that use them to use the new term.
+After the merge you'll see that the usage count for the merged term is the sum of the usage counts for the original terms.

 ## See all vocabulary terms